English name: Jagor’s Water Snake (aka: “Bangkok Mud Snake”)

 Description: To 68cm long.
 A short, thick snake.
 Head is short and rounded.
 Body is grayish-brown to dark brown with black blotches in a line down the sides.
 Underbelly is pale.

-Similar Species: Chanard’s Mud Snake has a light yellow line and row of small dark spots on the sides rather than larger dark blotches.
+Similar Species: Chanard’s Mud Snake has a pale line below a row of small dark spots rather than larger dark blotches.

 Bocourt’s Water Snake is much larger and has narrow yellow banding on black/brown background coloration.

-Tay Minh Water Snake is extremely similar in appearance to Jagor’s Water Snake, but is only found in the Mekong Delta.
+Tay Minh Water Snake is similar to Jagor’s Water Snake, but is only found in the Mekong Delta.

 Habitat: Found in floodplains, freshwater swamps and shallow marshes, including artificial wetlands and rice paddies.